-The faculty believe practical and professional nursing practices are an integral part of the nursing workforce.
-Each functions within the ethical and legal framework of the Nurse Practice Act.
-Practical Nurses provide nursing care for clients in structured health care settings who are experiencing common, well-defined health problems.
+The faculty believe practical nurses are an integral part of the nursing workforce.
+Licensed Practical Nurses function within the ethical and legal framework of the Nurse Practice Act.
+Licensed Practical Nurses provide nursing care for clients in structured health care settings who are experiencing common, well-defined health problems.
 In their roles as members of the discipline of nursing, practical nurses actively participate in and subscribe to the legal and ethical tenets of the discipline.
-Practical Nurses provide care under the supervision of registered nurses, physicians, osteopaths, podiatrists, and dentists.
-They participate in data collection, communicate information within the chain of command, and implement nursing interventions based on established care plans.
+Licensed Practical Nurses provide care under the supervision of registered nurses, physicians, osteopaths, podiatrists, and dentists.
+They participate in data collection, communicate information within the chain of command, and implement nursing interventions based on established plans of care.
+Licensed Practical Nurses work in doctor's offices, community sites, and long term care facilities.

+Special Considerations

-Special Considerations: If any physical limitations exist which might impair the ability of a student to fully perform required activities, a letter written by the physician attending the student should be sent to City College at MSU Billings.
-The letter must state that no risk to the student or potential patient exists should the student be required to provide medical services to the patient.
+If any physical limitations exist which might impair the ability of a student to fully perform required activities, a letter written by the physician attending the student should be sent to City College at MSU Billings.
+The letter must state that no risk to the student or potential patient exists, should the student be required to provide medical services to the patient.

 It should be noted that completion of the practical nursing program does not guarantee state licensing to practice as an LPN.
-Graduates must pass appropriate licensing boards to practice as an LPN.
+Graduates must pass the NCLEX-PN to practice as an LPN.